 As we approach the end of the current Five-Year Housing Plan, it is imperative that we look ahead to ensure that we continue the momentum built over the past few years.
-With waitlists sometimes over 10 years long for seniors in New York City, a continued capital commitment is more important than ever.
-We would request a continuation of the current commitment to affordable senior housing rehabilitation and development and advocate for funding of \$140 million over five years, an increase of \$15 million over the current plan.
-Using the per unit award methodology outlined in the current Senior Housing
+With affordable housing waitlists sometimes over 10 years long for seniors in New York City, a continued capital commitment is more important than ever.
+We are troubled by the Executive Budget Proposal's failure to include funding for a new Five-Year Housing Plan and would request a continuation of the current commitment to affordable senior housing rehabilitation and development and advocate for funding of \$140 million over five years, an increase of \$15 million over the original plan.
+Using the per unit award methodology outlined in the current Senior Housing Program guidelines, this would allow the State to support the production of 1,236 new units of senior housing, an increase of 250 units beyond the previous level of funding.
+This funding would support housing stability for older New Yorkers who are frail, homeless, low-income, or extremely low-income across the state.
+We would also request that 200 project-based Section 8 vouchers be dedicated to senior housing annually to support the development of units for very low-income seniors.

-&lt;sup>2 Li, G., Vartanian, K., Weller, M., & Wright, B. (2016).
-Health in Housing: Exploring the Intersection between Housing and Health Care.
+2 Gusmano, MK.
+Medicare Beneficiaries Living in Housing With Supportive Services Experienced Lower Hospital Use Than Others.
+Health Affairs.
+Oct.
+2018.
+Li, G., Vartanian, K., Weller, M., & Wright, B. Health in Housing: Exploring the Intersection between Housing and Health Care.
 Portland, OR: Center for Outcomes, Research & Education.
+2016.